spiffe/helm-charts-hardened/examples/bottom-turtle-ha/README.md

 ## Bottom Turtle HA setup

-In this setup, an bottom turtle HA setup based on spire-ha-agent and then Kubernetes based access is built up.
+In this setup, a bottom turtle HA setup based on spire-ha-agent and then Kubernetes based access is built up.

 What does this mean?